TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.migration/problemscopingques-migration-generic.md

             "id": "migration_ifvnet",
             "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "Are you migrating the resource in a vNet?", "watermarkText": "Choose an option",
+            "displayLabel": "Are you migrating the resource in a VNet?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {